 This usually involves me walking in one direction and seeing where I end up.
 Most of the time, this goes well.
 But there are the odd occasions where I end up in some random place and lose any semblance of where I am.

-This way, you’ll get to see most of the interesting sights in Milan while getting a feel for the city.
+This way, you’ll get to see most of the interesting sights and explore Milan while getting a feel for the city.

 Win-win!

-The Duomo is one of the most impressive buildings in Milan and it’s one you can’t leave the city without visiting.
+The Duomo is one of the most famous landmarks in Milan and it’s one you can’t leave the city without visiting.

-Once you’ve finished your walking tour, which will have included the Duomo I’m sure, it’s worth heading back there to see it and go inside.
+Once you’ve finished your walking tour, which will have included the Duomo, also known as Milan Cathedral, I’m sure, it’s worth heading back there to see it and go inside.

 You need to take a few minutes to appreciate the beauty of the building.
 It’s an unbelievable piece of architecture and as impressive as it is from the outside, it’s even more impressive inside.